sreekar2858/CIE7/README.md

-# Sreekar Reddy - (FF and ---) - CIE Project Group - 7
+# CIE Project Group - 7

+Part of courseware final project at RWTH Aachen university.

+Project A - implemented FFNN model to classify gait from mobile sensor data Project B - implemented FFNN, CNN (AlexNet, NIN), and ResNet to predict impact location on a plate from piezoelectric sensor data.

 Project B